jjserdo/Dot-Drawing/README.md

 - [ ] Main menu to show the different types of grids
 - [ ] Add css using bootstrap?
 - [ ] Make it touch compatible if using a phone
+- [ ] Save functionality
+    - [ ] saves rows and columns into a 2d array
+    - [ ] creates an (N,2,2) array which is a list of all of the two points which has coordinates (x,y)
+- [ ] line creation doesn't even work anymore lmao